Ideas for using Languages in Action version 2.0 in your class

 - Students can compete in an Education Perfect Dash at the end of the introductions, the vocabulary practice section, the reading comprehension section and the grammar sections.
 This is a great way to motivate them to get through the lesson.

-If you would like help with any aspect of integrating the new Languages in Action material into your course, please get in touch with us on firstname.lastname@example.org and we can make a time to give you a call.
+If you would like help with any aspect of integrating the new Languages in Action material into your course, please get in touch with us on email@example.com and we'll organise a time to give you a call.